isaacwoodruff/simplysportscience/README.md

 - The search also makes use of Algolia Places API in the location input to autocomplete city names from all over the world
 - Paginated results with 10 posts per page
 - The amount of days ago the job was posted
-- Posts containing job title, employement company, employment type, location
+- Posts containing job title, employment company, employment type, location
 - Each company name, location, and employment type is a tag that can be clicked to search for all jobs relating to the tag
 - A minimalist, professional design

 ##### Employers Page
 - A list of reasons why employers would benefit from posting listings on the website
 - An option to sign up as an employer
-- If a candidate is viewing the page they also have an option to sign up as a candidate
+- If a candidate is viewing this page they also have an option to sign up as a candidate

 ##### Candidates Page
 - A list of reasons why candidates would benefit from signing up to an account